codess-aus/AI-100/Analyze.md

 Content Moderator allows you to create a list of explicit terms to be matched against user-generated content.
 The API returns a response specifying any banned terms that appear in the content.

-Text Analytics allows you to extra key phrases from the text and detect the language of the text.
+Cognitive Services Text Analytics can extract key phrases from text and determine positive or negative sentiment, returning a sentiment result between O and 1, with O being negative and 1 being positive.You can use the returned values to determine the next options to provide to the user.

 ### 3. select the appropriate AI models and services